Hemakuma/cisco-dc-automation/lab-guide/section-5-3-restclient.md

 6. method = `POST`
 7. url field type `http://<yourswitch ip>/api/aaaLogin.json`
 8. select the `Body` tab.
-7. make sure to select `JSON` for the payload.
+7. Select raw and then make sure to select `JSON Application` for the payload.
 Enter the following json code.
 Adjust the name and password accordingly.

     ```
     {